Surge Protection in Power Supplies: What You Need to Know

 What is Surge Protection?

-Surge protection in power supplies refers to the ability of the power supply to withstand and protect against voltage surges.
-These surges can come from a variety of sources, including lightning strikes, power grid fluctuations, and switching of heavy loads.
-The surge protection feature is typically implemented using components such as metal oxide varistors (MOVs), gas discharge tubes, or surge absorbers.
-These components are designed to absorb or divert the surge energy, preventing it from reaching the downstream components.
+Surge protection in power supplies refers to the ability of a power supply to withstand and protect against voltage surges, spikes, and other electrical disturbances.
+These disturbances can be caused by a variety of factors, including lightning strikes, power grid fluctuations, and equipment malfunctions.
+Surge protection is designed to prevent these disturbances from damaging the power supply and the connected load.

 How Does Surge Protection Work?